 Ballet dancers have excellent posture, but what about the rest of us?

-Imagine sitting in one position for a long time, for example, hunched over your computer rushing to complete a project.
+Imagine sitting in one position for a long time, for example, hunched over your computer.
+You’re cutting and pasting, typing, rushing to complete a project.
 If you do this day after day, then your body eventually adapts itself to the posture.

 Does this sound familiar?